zw-normal/pycallgraph/README.md

 8. Run the following command to generate & save the whole call graphs of the source code to the output folder:
     ```shell script
     ./venv/bin/python build_func_deps.py
     ```
+    If on Python 2.7 a error about `enum` happens when tryting to run the above command, please run the follow command to install enum support and try again:
+    ```shell script
+    ./venv/Scripts/pip install enum34
+    ```
 9. Run the following command to generate the png file for the function to be inspected:
     ```shell script